AqlaSolutions/AqlaSerializer/README.md

 <b>What is it?</b>

-I'm reworking Protobuf-net to make a binary serializer with its own format which is specifically dedicated to support all .NET specific features.
+I'm reworking Protobuf-net to make a binary serializer with its own format which is dedicated to support all .NET specific features.

 Also I'm planning to add object tree comparsion related features.